odinuv/web/slides/database-tech/slides.md

 - pros:
     - simple, for one application without problems
 - cons:
-    - non-atomic (1NF), impossible to select part of date
+    - non-atomic (1NF), impossible to select a part of the date
     - ordering works fine though
-    - impossible to store or compute interval
+    - impossible to store or compute an interval
     - brings back application and database dependency
     - unreliable when more applications use the database
 </section>